7 Debt Settlement Alternatives To Save Your Credit Score

 6. Limit hard inquiries – Applying for too many new accounts within a short time can lower your score.
 Be selective and strategic.

-Avoiding Future Debt Traps
+Avoiding Common Future Debt Traps and Pitfalls

 Start by building an emergency fund.
 Aim for at least three to six months’ worth of living expenses.
 This cushion protects you from relying on credit cards for unexpected events like car repairs or medical bills.
+For instance, if your monthly expenses total $2,000, strive to save between $6,000 and $12,000 in your emergency fund.
+This amount acts as a financial buffer during times of crisis, allowing you to navigate unforeseen challenges without resorting to credit.
+Consider setting up a separate high-yield savings account dedicated solely to this purpose so that you are less tempted to dip into these funds for non-emergencies.

 Next, be intentional with credit usage.
 Only charge what you can pay off in full each month.
 Treat your credit card as a convenience tool, not as an extension of your income.
+This approach helps prevent accumulating unnecessary debt while still benefiting from rewards programs or cash-back offers provided by many credit card companies.
+To reinforce this habit, consider creating a budget that outlines your monthly expenses and limits your discretionary spending.
+Regularly reviewing this budget will empower you to make informed decisions about when and how much to charge on your credit card.

 To maintain motivation, try these techniques: